Dolfost/snake-cpp/README.md

     $ ./snake.out --help
     ```
 ## Contributing
-If You find any bugs or unexpected behaivors or just want to
+If You find any bugs or unexpected behaviors or just want to
 contribute to the snake-cpp, You are welcome at the [issues tab][issue].